Igniting your values and vision to drive sustainable personal and organization performance.

 “A value is any belief, principle, or virtue held so deeply – consciously or unconsciously – that it drives behavior, decisions and actions.” — Ron Nahser

-Pragmatic Inquiry acts as a thread through all kinds of programs, seminars, strategic planning sessions etc. It is a way of thinking about some issue from different perspectives
+Pragmatic Inquiry acts as a thread through all kinds of leadership programs, seminars, strategic planning sessions etc. It is a way of thinking about some issue from different perspectives

 We stress leadership for another simple reason – the principles of sustainability and the need for sustainable management have long been known.
-And even with the heightened awareness today, there is the need for creative and tough decisions.
+So, even with the heightened awareness today, there is the pressing need for creative and tough decisions.